horst-n/PageImageManipulator/README.md

-# PageImage Manipulator beta for ProcessWire2.3+
+# PageImage Manipulator beta for ProcessWire 2.3+

 This module provide basic Imagemanipulations for PageImages and Imagefiles